Seeking a reason for hidden pain

 Sayegh SA, Filén T, Johansson M, Sandström S, Stiewe G, Butler S. Mirror therapy for Complex Regional Pain Syndrome (CRPS)-A literature review and an illustrative case report.
 Scand J Pain.
 2013 Oct 1;4(4):200-207. doi: 10.1016/j.sjpain.2013.06.002.
 PMID: 29913636.

 Bruehl S, Chung OY.
-Psychological and behavioral aspects of complex regional pain syndrome management.
+Psychological and behavioural aspects of complex regional pain syndrome management.
 Clin J Pain.
 2006 Jun;22(5):430-7. doi: 10.1097/01.ajp.0000194282.82002.79.
 PMID: 16772797.

 Additional (USA) source – National Organization for Rare Diseases (NORD)

-Other articles on this site
+Other resources on this site

 Acute and Chronic Pain